artsy/artsy.github.io/_posts/2018-06-18-On-Obsessive-Statelessness.markdown

 I needed the ability for the JavaScript Runtime to send messages back to the Peril server.
 Peril re-uses JWTs for creating a short-lived (2 min) token.
-This token only has access to a single installation and is given a list of mutations it has whitelisted access to in the GraphQL API.
+This token only has access to a single installation and is given a list of mutations it has allowlisted access to in the GraphQL API.
 This token is a part of the data injected in at the start of the process.
 The Peril JavaScript DSL uses this token under the hood when you run particular functions.
 This approach, the above post argues, is a perfect use-case for JWTs.